 Our Know Your Blood Pressure campaign helps people to understand the link between high blood pressure and stroke, other risk factors and what they can do to reduce their risk of having a stroke.
 We get to the heart of communities by holding events across the UK offering free blood pressure testing, stroke prevention information and friendly advice.

-2014 has been the biggest and best year ever for the Know Your Blood Pressure campaign, with over 1,200 events taking place right across the UK.
+2014 was the biggest and best year ever for the Know Your Blood Pressure campaign, with over 1,200 events taking place right across the UK.
 Together, the Stroke Association and Rotary International in Great Britain and Ireland have tested the blood pressures of almost 50,000 people and referring many on to their GP for further advice.
 If you would like to organise a Know Your Blood Pressure event in 2015, please visit the page below for further details.
 Let's make 2015 even bigger.
 Together we can conquer stroke.

 Know Your Blood Pressure events also take place throughout the year.
 Check our searchable map to find out when and where your nearest event will be.